 XAMPP Maximum File Size Exceeded error

-The Maximum File Size Exceeded error is another common problem that you might see when you try to upload files to the local WordPress site that you created with XAMPP.
+The Maximum File Size Exceeded error is another issue you might come across, but only once you try to upload files to your local WordPress install later on.

-Thankfully, it’s easy to fix.
+Thankfully, it’s easy to fix, too.
 In fact, you can fix it from the exact same spot where you fixed the previous error – the php.ini

 file.